tusharsadhwani/slay-the-jokers/README.md

 *Why?* "Lovely" is a widely used, trusted modding tool that safely injects mods into the game.

+Note: Lovely triggers some Antiviruses.
+Unfortunately, I have no control over that.
+You'll have to trust the Lovely creators, I guess.

 ## Step 3: Check Lovely Injector Installation

 - Open Balatro through Steam.